pandashavenobugs/mTLS-with-node-blogpost/README.md

 In this example, using "ssl_client_certificate", the nginx server verifies the certificate which is claimed by the client.
 The client makes a request to the "https://{serverIP}/api/" host with the client certificate and client key.
 If the nginx server verifies the certificate, passes this request to "http://127.0.0.1:3000".

-### Note: Usually ssl certificates are used in /etc/ssl directory but in this tutorial, I get the certificates from the certs folder in the /etc/nginx directory.
+### Note: Usually ssl certificates are used in the /etc/ssl directory but in this tutorial, I get the certificates from the certs folder in the /etc/nginx directory.

 # Creating node express server and client.